-POLICY TITLE: Scheduling of Clinical Experience PAGE: 1 of 1
+POLICY TITLE: Scheduling of Clinical Experience ORIGINAL DATE: September 21, 2004 REVISED: July 8, 2024 PAGE: 1 of 1 LAST REVIEWED: July 8, 2024

-1. Clinical rotations begin in spring semester.

-- 2. Student clinical schedules will be posted prior to the beginning of the clinical experience.
-In order to maximize the type of learning experiences and educational opportunities for the students, clinical schedules may include day, evening, or weekend shifts.
+- 1. Clinical rotations begin in spring semester. - 2.
+Student clinical schedules will be posted prior to the beginning of the clinical experience.
+To maximize the type of learning experiences and educational opportunities for the students, clinical schedules may include day, evening, or weekend shifts.
 Students are expected to adhere to their clinical schedule; failure to do so will result in disciplinary action (see Attendance Policy). - 3.
 Student clinical times will vary dependent upon the student's availability and the requested clinical site.
 The student is responsible for maintaining their schedules.
-The student will input their schedule requests that the school faculty will approve.
-The student will also give their schedule to their designated clinical site. - 4.
+The student will input their schedule in MyLearning, and the student will also give their schedule to their designated clinical site. - 4.
 A student's clinical site will be determined by the Program Coordinator and may not be altered by the student without approval by the coordinator. - 5.
-In the event that an assigned clinical site becomes unavailable all efforts will be made to reassign the student to another clinical site.
+If an assigned clinical site becomes unavailable, all efforts will be made to reassign the student to another clinical site.
 If another clinical site is not available, the student must wait until another appropriate site becomes available. - 6.
 It is the responsibility of the clinical site to ensure that student experience has educational merit.
 Students must not be used in place of employees. - 7.
-Should a student's supervising technologist leave the department for any reason (illness, flex time, doctor's appointment, etc.) and there is no one to assume supervision of that student, the student will be sent home.
+If a student's supervising technologist leaves the department for any reason (illness, flex time, doctor's appointment, etc.) and there is no one to assume supervision of that student, the student will be sent home.
 This will not result in disciplinary points towards the student but will result in a loss of the remaining scheduled clinical hours on that day. - 8.
 Decisions are made at the discretion of program officials.
-All decisions are final. - 9.
-Students attending non-Cleveland Clinic clinical sites will be required to purchase their own malpractice insurance policy and send proof of such purchase to the Program Director or Program Coordinator. - 10.
-Students attending non-Cleveland Clinic clinical sites may be asked to obtain an additional drug screening as part of that site's onboarding process.
-This cost is the responsibility of the student and will be done at any Quest Diagnostics location.
+All decisions are final.

-POLICY TITLE: Security and Campus Safety PAGE: 1 of 7
+POLICY TITLE: Security and Campus Safety ORIGINAL DATE: May 5, 2009 REVISED: August 17, 2023 PAGE: 1 of 7 LAST REVIEWED: July 8, 2024